 Meditation is very simple.
 It will lead to experiences that are the opposite, full of intricacy and nuance, it’s a journey, fo sho—but the how-to part is super duper simple.
 Here we go:

 Sit.
 Sit however you like to sit.
 (Though Ron Swanson prefers to stand, and I totes respect that.)
 Notice the air slowly going into your nose, filling your lungs, and slowly leaving your body again.
 As thoughts bubble up, note them without judgement, then let them go.
-Repeat for at least 5 minutes.
+Repeat for as long as desired, the longer the better.

 See?
 Easy-peasy-lemon-squeezy!
 At first you may find that you are indeed just sitting there, feeling a bit bored—and that’s okay.
 The experience gets richer with time.
 Keep going.
 You will eventually experience a significant thought-free break, and you’ll understand what all the meditation folks are on about.
 It’s an incredibly peaceful and connected feeling to be without thought, it feels very good.